MicrosoftDocs/windows-itpro-docs/windows/deploy/scenario-2-proxy-activation-vamt-30-win8.md

 The same status appears under the **Status of Last Action** column in the product list view in the center pane.

-## Part 13: (Optional) Reactivating Reimaged Computers in the Isolated Lab
+## <a href="" id="part-13---optional--reactivating-reimaged-computers-in-the-isolated-lab-"></a>Part 13: (Optional) Reactivating Reimaged Computers in the Isolated Lab

 If you have captured new images of the computers in the isolated lab, but the underlying hardware of those computers has not changed, VAMT can reactivate those computers using the CIDs that are stored in the database.